 Several points can be gleaned from the views expressed by ordinary Malaysians about Iban pop songs and their relation to their visions of unity and belonging.
 First, the song's ability to heighten the feelings of solidarity and cohesion.
-These feelings, as discussed earlier, were engendered by the audience's personal experiences with the song in different ways and different settings at different times.
+These feelings, as discussed earlier, were engendered by the audience's subjective experiences with the song in diverse ways and in different settings at contrasting times.
 Such experiences were recalled with a sense of excitement and enthusiasm as the audience articulated their views about the song concerning their sense of being and belonging together: the song either conjured up images of togetherness in the audience's minds whilst watching the music video or evoked their memories of singing and dancing together to the song when it was played or performed at public events that they had attended.
 This reinforces the fact that popular music can bring people together in various ways through their engagements with it that can have a direct impact on the neuro-chemicals in their brains, which are potent in bringing about social closeness and connection (Suttie 2016).

-Second, the song's ability to create particular visions of unity and belonging.
+Second, is the song's ability to create visions of unity and belonging.
 We can see this in the feelings of oneness and connectedness that the song effectuated, and how these feelings afforded the audience an agentive power or control over their visions of unity and belonging.
-This reminds us of Denora's contention that popular music "provides raw cultural material used by individuals to exercise agentive control over mood, convey meaning, experience "virtual" possibilities, and articulate identity (Siciliano, 2013: 306).
-Those who shared their views about the song on the YouTube channel, for example, framed their understanding and knowledge of unity and belonging in terms of a particular ethnic community within a specific natal or spatial location (e.g., saya orang Iban/ I'm Iban; Aku iban brunei/I'm Brunei Iban; Aku dayak kalimantan barat/I'm West Kalimantan Dayak).
-While this is not unexpected, given that people tend to identify themselves more in terms of their ethnic or natal communities whenever they interact in groups settings (in this case, the YouTube channel)(Farhaan Wali, 2016), there is something else about the audience's views that has an even stronger hold: visions of togetherness and inclusion were conceived through the audience's sense of shared citizenship cum identity based on place.
+This reminds us of Denora's contention that popular music "provides raw cultural material used by individuals to exercise agentive control over mood, convey meaning, experience 'virtual' possibilities, and articulate identity" (Siciliano 2013, 306).
+Those who shared their views about the song on the YouTube channel, for example, framed their understanding and knowledge of unity and belonging in terms of a particular ethnic community within a specific natal or spatial location (e.g., saya orang Iban/I am Iban, Aku Iban Brunei/I am Brunei Iban, Aku Dayak Kalimantan Barat/I am West Kalimantan Dayak).
+While this is not unexpected, given that people tend to identify themselves more in terms of their ethnic or natal communities whenever they interact in groups settings (in this case, the YouTube channel) (Farhaan 2016), there is something else about the audience's views that has an even stronger hold: visions of togetherness and inclusion were conceived through the audience's sense of shared citizenship cum identity based on place.
 These were revealed through the very language that the audience used in their responses to the song, where they identified themselves more closely with (1) their state of origin rather than their country (in this case, the state of Sarawak), and (2) their sense of belonging and membership to that state rather than to the nation (hence the terms, Miak Sarawak and Sarawakian).